-SOUTHERN LIFE INSURANCE CO., COLUMBIA, S. C., April 22, 1873.
+Southern Life Insurance Co., COLUMBIA, S. C., April 22, 1873.
 To the Citizens of South Carolina:

-The Trustees of the Columbia branch of the Southern Life Insurance Company, with its principal offices at Memphis, Tennessee, and Atlanta, Georgia, re-spectfully invite your attention to the claims of this company to public confidence and support.
+The Trustees of the Columbia branch of the Southern Life Insurance Company, with its principal offices at Memphis, Tennessee, and Atlanta, Georgia, respectfully invite your attention to the claims of this company to public confidence and support.

 It was organized in 1866, amid the gloom and despondency following the close of hostilities, and was the pioneer in its peculiar and beneficent field.
-Having to contend with the almost universal distrust in the stability of Southern institutions, its unparalleled success is not only an earnest of ability and cooorder to found one grand organization for the whole South, consented to join anything of either of these gentlement will confer a great favor on a number of relations, by communicating with Mr. Clement Dewd, President of the Merchants' and Farmers' National Bank, Charlotte, N. C.-Sumter News.
+Having to contend with the almost uniter for many years previous and up to versal distrust in the stability of South-1869, since which time nothing has been ern institutions, its unparalleled success heard from him by his relations.
+He is not only an earnest of ability and coofound them and discovered the awful also had a brother of eccentric habits, nomy of management, but a monument crime.
+Neighbors were summoned, and sixty years of age, well educated and decidedly intelligent.
+Any one knowing anything of either of these gentlemen this worthy enterprise.
+Founded on a the verge of starvation; the little girls anything of either of these gentlemen will confer a great favor on a number of solid moneyed basis, with ample capital were in bed to keep warm.
+The coronelations, by communicating with Mr. Clement Dewd, President of the Mer- of assets to liabilities (the true test of a facts than those given above, except that chants' and Farmers' National Bank, company's strength) equals all the older Mrs. Pierce was with child when killed.
+Charlotte, N. C.-Sumter News. | New York Tribune. departments, they are departments of A Beaufort fisherman while fishing for the same company, and each and every cies of the company.